 To start building a blog post outline, consider the benefits you expect your readers to get from your blog post.
-The idea is to bring these takeaways into distinct subheadings when you write a blog post draft.
+The idea is to bring these takeaways into distinct subheadings when you write content for a blog post draft.

-For example, let’s say you’ve settled on a blog content writing topic - “How to Generate Sales Using Facebook Ads,.”
+For example, let’s say you’ve settled on a blog content writing topic - “How to Generate Sales Using Facebook Ads.”
 So what benefits/takeaways would be in store for the readers?

 One way to determine this is by considering the questions your readers would probably ask, along with important things you think they should know.
 For instance, here are some probable takeaways:

 - The actual steps to setting up a highly profitable Facebook ad campaign.

 - Tips and tricks to optimize results.

 - How to retarget potential customers/clients (using Facebook Pixel).

 - How much do Facebook ads cost?